spectrocloud/instruqt-labs-automation/vertex-edge-sandbox/01-a-safe-place/assignment.md

 teaser: You can't break anything
 notes:
 - type: text
-  contents: |-
-    In this sandbox you can use AWS with AdministratorAccess.
+  contents: In this sandbox you get your own VerteX account!

-    The only catch is your subscription will be destroyed in 8hrs.
-    You will be warned after 90mins of inactivity, so keep an eye out for that.

-    So be sure to save any work outside of the sandbox, like to a version control system.
 tabs:
 - id: ajsgopsb4zth
   title: VerteX